AlanLuu/lox-go/README.md

         - **Warning**: `eval` is a dangerous function to use, as it can execute arbitrary Lox code and must be used with caution
     - `input([prompt])`, which writes the value of `prompt` to standard output if it is provided and reads a line from standard input as a string without a trailing newline and returns that string
         - Pressing Ctrl+C will throw a keyboard interrupt runtime error, and pressing Ctrl+D will cause this function to return `nil`
-    - `len(element)`, which returns the length of a dictionary, list, set, or string
+    - `len(element)`, which returns the length of a buffer, dictionary, list, set, or string
+        - Buffers: the length is the number of elements in the buffer
         - Dictionaries: the length is the number of keys in the dictionary
         - Lists: the length is the number of elements in the list
         - Sets: the length is the number of elements in the set